A new approach is needed to meet the safeguarding challenge

 Yet that expertise may already exist within other schools; by working more closely together, schools and their safeguarding leads can tap into the experience and skills of safeguarding experts elsewhere to more ably tackle the challenges their own students are facing.

 You might also like...
-Maximise your meetings; making the most of your team meetings
+Education augmentation; the importance of creativity

 Greater collaboration with outside agencies should also be embraced; that said, it’s completely understandable that school safeguarding leads become frustrated with the referral process between agencies.
 Too often it can feel like an unpalatable game of ‘pass the human parcel’, with agencies apparently driven to ‘raise the bar’ in terms of the referrals they accept in order to manage their own workloads, rather than basing their decisions on the needs of young people.
 However, we can – and must – persevere, and improve these collaboration processes between agencies to deliver a more effective and efficient way of supporting pupils and their families.